 Bruce Highway interchange at Roys Road and Bells Creek Road

-The department will construct a new interchange on the Bruce Highway at the Roys Road and Bells Creek Road intersections, on behalf of the federal government.
+The department has delivered a new interchange on the Bruce Highway at the Roys Road and Bells Creek Road intersections, on behalf of the federal government.

 Bruce Highway at Roys Road and Bells Creek Road, Beerwah.

 Improved safety and efficiency for local and highway traffic and enhanced connectivity between communities for local residents and visitors to the region.

 The $87.9 million federally-funded project was part of the federal government’s $195 million commitment to upgrade interchanges on the Bruce Highway between Brisbane and the Sunshine Coast.

 The new interchange will improve safety for local and highway traffic, accommodate future traffic growth, and improve connectivity between local communities.